 An overview of the various performance settings may be found here.

 * Note: If you set the throttle in the BOINC agent (called: Use no more than: % of processor time) to 60%, the agent will run at 100% for three seconds, and then at 0% for two seconds.

+Could running the software cause my computer to overheat?
 A few machines have not been designed with sufficient cooling, fins sometimes fill with dust, and some fans run slower with age.
 This could be a problem whether you are running our software or not.
 However, we have found that some recently designed machines deal with the slight increase in CPU temperature from running at higher utilization percentages, by slowing the system clock rather than speeding up the cooling fan as needed.
 This could cause everything to run slower on such a machine.
 To keep this from happening, the software’s default CPU throttle is set to around 60%.

-This message means that other applications on your computer are using your computer processor to do work.
-In order to allow those applications to run as fast as possible, the World Community Grid software is suspending the research until your computer is once again idle.
+I have received the error message "Suspending computation - CPU usage is too high" in my Message Log.
+What action can be taken to fix this?
+This message means that other applications on your device are using your processor to do work.
+In order to allow those applications to run as fast as possible, the World Community Grid software is suspending the research until your device is once again idle.

 If you wish to change the level of processor use that is required before World Community Grid stops running the research application, then please take the following steps: